Calculate the compound annual growth rate using our CAGR calculator.

 Using the same amounts from the DJI, what would the CAGR be if quarterly compounding (C=4) was used?

-In this case, the CAGR is less because if there are more compounds per year, the CAGR must be slightly lower to reach the same ending value.
+In this case, the CAGR is less because if there are more compounding periods per year, the CAGR must be slightly lower to reach the same ending value.

 These two formulas are essentially the same.
 In the annual compounding formula, the C term is equal to 1, so it doesn’t need to be shown in the CAGR formula.